afeldman/copybirds/readme.txt

-(c) 2008 by Malte Marwedel m.marwedel AT onlinehome DOT de COPYBIRDS, Copy binaries runtime data surrounding http://copybirds.sourceforge.net
+------------ This version is from the SVN trunk, please use an official release instead----- (c) 2008 by Malte Marwedel m.marwedel AT onlinehome DOT de COPYBIRDS, Copy binaries runtime data surrounding http://copybirds.sourceforge.net
 Terms of Use: GPL Version 2 or later

 ============ Howto compile ===============================
-On a fresh Kubuntu 7.04 Live-CD the following three packages and its dependencies have to be installed before compiling works: libc6-dev, libxml2-dev, freeglut3-dev
+On a fresh Kubuntu 7.04 (Ubuntu 8.10 too) Live-CD the following three packages and its dependencies have to be installed before compiling works: libc6-dev, libxml2-dev, freeglut3-dev

 run